cdo256/virtualsets/src/Dissertation/FinChoice.lagda.md

 # Choice of Finite Set Representation

+*This project is a modification of an email I sent to Thorsten Altenkirch and Mark Williams on 30th June 2025.*

 In this project, finite sets have initially been defined in terms of the inductive type `Fin`.
 However, this representation does not carry over cleanly to cubical Agda.
 While the 1Lab library provides some